She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “You can’t fire me.”

 “No,” Claire said evenly.
-“The company that operates this café will decide the final employment status.
+“The operating company will decide your final employment status.
 But I can remove you from this site, and I am doing that now.
 My operations director is upstairs and will be down in five minutes.”

 She paused.

-“And if you would like to test how serious I am, we can discuss your treatment of customers during the lease hearing this afternoon.”
+“And if you’d like to test how serious I am, we can discuss your treatment of customers during the lease hearing this afternoon.”

 Claire turned back to Mia.